ethereum/solidity-website/src/events/solidity-summit-2023.md

 ## The Solidity Summit is a collaborative event focusing on the future of [Solidity](/).

-Ticket & speaker applications for 2023 will open soon!
+Speaker applications for 2023 are open!

 We're excited to bring back Solidity Summit for another edition!
 More information on the speaker application process as well as general attendee applications will be shared here shortly.